pippinbarr/cart253-2019/modules/debugging-the-javascript-console/debugging-the-javascript-console.md

 - Many of them are _syntax errors_ where we've typed something that doesn't make sense to JavaScript in some way
 - But the worst ones of all are the errors in _behaviour_, where the program itself "works" (it runs), but it doesn't do what you thought it would

+???

+- The story goes that they're called "bugs" from back in the day when moths used to fly into the vacuum tubes of Ye Olde Computers and cause them to stop working or work incorrectly
+- Debugging meant literally finding and removing a real physical insect from the hardware!

 ---

 ## Debugging!

 - Debugging is the process of going through our code and getting rid of all the bugs
-- Controversial: __Debugging is actually pretty fun__ once you get used to it
+- Controversial opinion: __Debugging is actually pretty fun__ once you get used to it
 - It's like solving a puzzle or, you know, hunting for a fugitive in a dark forest with only a flashlight and your wits to guide you
 - One big part of debugging is just knowing the kinds of things that can go wrong
 - Another big part of debugging is having strategies for finding where those things are